UltraViolet Blood Irradiation (UBI)

 We also offer:

-: This modality allows us to give over 20 times more ozone and twice the amount of UVBI in one 60-90 minute appointment.
+High Dose O3UV: This modality allows us to give over 20 times more ozone and twice the amount of UBI in one 60-90 minute appointment.